-We get it if you want to stick to brands you know, like Tide.
-Tide does a liquid detergent that works great in hard water areas!
+We understand if you want to stick to brands you know, like Tide.
+Tide makes a liquid detergent that works great in hard water areas!

 Tide recommends that the water be at least 40 degrees Fahrenheit when using this product.

 - Works well with cold water.